 For proper cleaning, it’s best to open the metal flap of the carburetor and give it a thorough cleaning.
 But if you don’t want to open the carburetor, I recommend using Berryman Chemtool Carburetor cleaner.

-It's a solvent that you add in the fuel, which quickly disperses moisture and other residues from the carburetor.
+It’s a solvent that you add to the fuel, which quickly disperses moisture and other residues from the carburetor.
 This is the easiest and quick way to clean your carburetor without needing to open it.

 The Berryman Chemtool should only be used in gasoline engines.
 If you need a cleaner for gas and diesel engine lawnmower, you can choose Seam Foam SF-16.

 You can use an aerosol spray cleaner to clean it from outside and the fuel pipes without opening the carburetor.
 The high-pressure aerosol can help remove leaked engine oil and dirt outside the carburetor.